 What Are the Happiest Countries in the World?

-This year, though the numbers shifted a bit, the top 10 countries are the same.
-And it turns out Scandinavian countries are filled with consistently happy and content folks.
-Norway scored number one, followed by Denmark and Iceland.
-Rounding out the top 6 are Switzerland, Finland and the Netherlands.
-Our northern neighbors in Canada hit number 7, while New Zealand, Australia and Sweden rounded out the top 10 (with Australia and Sweden tied for 9th).
+In 2018, though the numbers shifted a bit, the top 10 countries are the same as the last two years.
+As usual, Scandinavian countries are filled with consistently happy and content folks.
+Finland scored number one, followed by Norway and Denmark.
+Rounding out the top 5 are Iceland and Switzerland.
+Canada, our neighbor to the north, hit number 7, while New Zealand, Sweden and Australia scored spots in the top 10.

-The United States dropped one spot from 13 to 14.
+The United States dropped five spots from 13 to 18.
 In fact, we’ve never cracked the top 10.
-The lowest ranking country was the Central African Republic at no. 155.
+Burundia scored as the lowest-ranking country was at No. 156.
 (1)